Abel Xavier: Managerial career

 In July 2013, Xavier signed to be manager of Portuguese top division club Olhanense for the upcoming 2013–14 Primeira Liga season.
 He was sacked by the club on 28 October 2013, despite beating Arouca in his last match to reach 11th in the table.

 In December 2014, Xavier signed for another team from the Algarve, Farense of the Segunda Liga.
 He left his position on 28 May, after leading his team to the 11th position.

 In July 2015, Xavier signed a one-year deal with another team in the second division, Desportivo das Aves.
 He was fired in early September after a series of poor results.

 On 26 January 2016, he signed a two-year contract as coach of the Mozambique national team, starting work on 1 February.
 In December 2017, with his contract due to expire, he had it extended until the 2019 Africa Cup of Nations.
 After conceding an added-time goal to Guinea, the Black Mambas missed out on the tournament in Egypt but he was assured of a new deal by the Mozambican Football Federation; this offer was rescinded after a poor performance at the 2019 COSAFA Cup in South Africa.

 Personal life

 Xavier was born in Mozambique, which was then a Portuguese colony, and moved to Portugal as a child.
 He settled in Jamor in the western suburbs of Lisbon, where he lived in poverty.
 He grew up in a strict Catholic background.
-On retiring from his playing career, Xavier converted to Islam and changed his first name to Faisal.
+On retiring from his playing career, Xavier converted to Islam.
+He said that he was initiated into the faith by a brother of the monarch of the United Arab Emirates in 2009, who gave him the name Faisal.
+Xavier said "You can call me Abel, you can call me Faisal or Abel ‘Faisal’ Xavier.
+Deep down, I wanted to keep the same name, but be recognised by a historical name in Islam".

 From 2011 to 2014, Xavier was in a relationship with actress Oceana Basílio.
 In February 2017, with debts of €1.5 million, bankruptcy proceedings were initiated against him.